Geology Courses

 GEOL 211.
 Geomorphology

 Geomorphology, literally “earth-shape-study,” is the study of the landscape, its evolution and the processes that sculpt it.
 The purpose of this course is to enhance the student’s ability to read geologic information from the record preserved in the landscape.
 This is achieved through understanding the relationship between the form of the Earth’s surface and the processes that shape that form.
 Students combine quantitative description of the landscape with study of landscape-shaping processes into a comprehensive investigation of the dynamic landscape system including glaciation, hills, rivers, mountains and plains.
-Prerequisite: GEOL 103.
+Prerequisite: GEOL 103 or GEOL 110.
 Also offered as ENVS 211.

 GEOL 216.
 Sedimentology

 This course explores the processes of sedimentation and their products in different depositional environments.
 It covers characteristics and origins of sedimentary rock types; processes that erode, transport and deposit sediments; and postdepositional modification.
 Emphasis is on modern depositional environments and how their study can help us better understand ancient depositional environments.
 The course also covers the principles of stratigraphy and reconstruction methods of sea level and paleoclimate.
 Field and laboratory analyses, including petrography, focus on description and classification of sedimentary rocks, and on the interpretation of their origin.
 Field trips required.
-Prerequisite: GEOL 103.
+Prerequisite: GEOL 103 or GEOL 110.

 GEOL 217.
 Dinosaurs (MCR)